Quantitative vs. Qualitative UX Research Methods

 UX research is a multi-dimensional process that includes different user research methods and techniques.
-In this chapter, we provide an overview of the qualitative and quantitative research methods and explain why the best solution uses a mix of both methods.
+In this chapter, we provide an overview of the quantitative and qualitative research methods and explain why the best solution uses a mix of both methods.

 Qualitative UX research methods

 Qualitative user research includes research methods like user interviews and field studies and helps you collect qualitative data through the direct observation and study of participants.
 Qualitative data yields an understanding of the motivations, thoughts, and attitudes of people.
 This type of research is key to uncovering the ‘why’ behind actions and develop a deep understanding of a topic or problem.